 - 1. Inappropriate use of tools and equipment

 - 2. Slips and trips

 - 3. Working at height

 - 4. Confined spaces

-- 4.5 Describe how to calculate quantity, length and area associated with the method/procedure to install and remove licensed asbestos enclosure or containment areas.
+- 4.7 Describe how to assess quantity, length, weight, area and wastage associated with the method/procedure to remove licensed asbestos.

 By following the site diagram and incorporating site conditions, the candidate can estimate the length, width and height of any materials required and install and remove licensed asbestos enclosures.